 - Memorize your passwords and PINs; do not write them down.

-- Change your passwords and PINs regularly, and especially if you suspect that someone may have knowledge of them.
+- Change your passwords and PINs regularly, especially if you suspect that someone may have knowledge of them.

 Back to Top